mono-js/mono-test-utils/README.md

-  statusCode, // HTTP status code headers, // Headers sent back body, // Body of the response stdout, // Logs written on stdout stderr // LOgs written on stderr
+  statusCode, // HTTP status code headers, // Headers sent back body, // Body of the response stdout, // Logs written on stdout during the request stderr // Logs written on stderr during the request }
-}
 ```